Audiology Clinic in Dallas, TX | McLean Hearing Center

 Our physical location is in Dallas.
 Our patients are from all over the Mid-Cities and greater Fort Worth area.
 We regularly see people from:

 Distance isn’t usually the deciding factor for our patients.
-They come because they want to see an actual audiologist — not a hearing aid dispenser, not a franchise tech, not a big-box retail associate.
+They come because they want to see an expert team of audiologist and hearing aid dispensers, not a franchise tech, not a big-box retail associate.

 There’s a difference.
 We’ll get into that.